jeroeningen/advidi_test/README.md

 * Routes ending with '/' does not work.
 E.g. /admin/ will not work, while '/admin' will work.
 Probably adding an '*' after the roue may fix this.
 * Moving the application from Heroku to a private VPS, to overcome the problem with the method 'send_file'.
 * Fix send_file, so it can read images from Amazon S3.
+* Create a cronjob on Heroku to 'rebuild' Redis every hour / day ...

 ##Additional notes